 The Jews returned from exile after Babylon was conquered by the Persian king Cyrus in 539 BC.
 The temple was rebuilt and consecrated in 516 BC and remained the centre of Jewish political and religious life for nearly 600 years, but Israel’s world had changed irrevocably.
 The Davidic monarchy was gone.
 Any illusions of invincibility had been shattered.
 Second temple Judaism had to reconstruct itself in the long depressing shadow of exile, never free from the fear of violent repression by one imperializing power or another.
 Much of the literature of the period is preoccupied with the need both to account for failure and suffering and to construct resilient narratives of eventual victory and vindication.

 Pompey the Great invaded Judea in 63 BC at the end of the Third Mithridatic War, vacuuming it into the bloated dust bag of Roman hegemony along with the Seleucid and Egyptian empires.
 The last Hasmonean ruler was ousted in 37 BC, and the Romans installed the compliant Idumean Herod, who became known as Herod the Great, as a client king.
-Much of his greatness can be attributed to the fact that he rebuilt the temple on an extravagant scale, but he was otherwise not greatly loved by a population which deeply resented his foreignness, his predilection for Greek novelties, and his brutality.
+Much of his greatness can be attributed to the fact that he rebuilt the temple on an extravagant scale, but he was otherwise not greatly loved by a population which deeply resented his foreignness, his predilection for Greek novelties, and his viciousness.
 After his death his territories were divided amongst his sons, but the arrangement was not a success, and in 6 AD Judea was brought under a system of direct rule through prefects and procurators.